 The Enrolment Form contains a section requesting information of particular dietary requirements and preferences.
 Managers liaise with parents who have particular requirements and preferences.
 Staff are kept informed monthly.
 The Manager prints an updated dietary requirement schedule which is read and signed by all members of staff.
 The Nursery is a nut free environment however most food products now carry disclaimers so must be excluded from the diets of children with allergies.
+There may be occasions when we need letters from professionals involved in a child's allergy diagnosis.
 This is covered further in the relevant policy.